Treating and Avoiding Nausea Caused by Chemo and Radiation

 Ways to Keep Nausea at Bay

 Everyone responds to chemotherapy differently, but nausea seems, by far, the most common side effect experienced by many patients with different cancers.
 It may be unavoidable.
 It may even be untreatable despite trying medication and homeopathic remedies.

 Medical News Today suggests some other things you can try to alleviate or minimize nausea.
 These suggestions include:

 - Avoiding spicy, fatty foods (try the BRAT diet-banana, rice, applesauce, toast)

 - Avoiding carbonated drinks

 - Sitting upright, not moving around too much

 - Trying not to bend or crunch your abdomen

 Cancer patients who must undergo radiation or chemotherapy may be destined for some nausea.
 It is important to try to get it under control, so nausea does not result in severe vomiting.
 Vomiting can deplete the body of much-needed water, electrolytes, vitamins, and other things the body needs to stay healthy during cancer treatment.
 You and your doctor must discuss and decide on the best way to ensure you can tolerate these side effects of treatment.

-Contact Rock the Treatment for Gifts for Cancer Patients
+Gifts for Cancer Patients